sergdemc/bda_tt/README.md

 #### Docker

-The project uses Docker to run the database.
+The project uses Docker to run the service with the database.
 To install Docker use its [official instruction](https://docs.docker.com/get-docker/).

 ### Application